dazld/sequential/README.md

 Let's assume you have a series of commands you want to execute `sequential`ly.
 This could look like:

 - One handler function which is called repetitively while it still has data left to execute on its stack
+- chained `then` commands which are executed after the stack has completed
 - A series of callbacks (@todo)

 This library lets you create a new function from this, which you can then execute when you are ready.